The Writers Lab presents

-We feel it is critical to nurture the voices of women in their prime whose stories have not been told.
-We look forward to a new landscape where the female narrative is in equal proportion to the male narrative, and where shared stories strengthen our ties to one another and empower younger generations.
+It is critical that we amplify the voices of women in their prime whose stories have not been told.
+We are working toward a new landscape where the female narrative is in equal proportion to the male narrative, and where shared stories strengthen our ties to one another and empower younger generations.

 We are committed to storytellers who identify as women, yet we do not limit our search to stories about women.
 The Writers Lab seeks well crafted scripts, in all genres, exploring universal themes, using a full range of cinematic tools.

 During the intensives, mentors and writers engage in a rigorous process of script development through one-on-one meetings, panel discussions, peer workshops, and mock writers rooms.
 Alumna then focus on the industry for up to 6 months to boIster market potential.
 Interactions are designed to prompt creative exploration; to cultivate first-rate cinematic stories; and to ready the projects for market.